 The structure of the core modules meets the needs of individuals to review and evaluate the cardio-respiratory field of physiotherapy and to integrate this into their clinical practice where appropriate.
 The optional modules allow students to devise a programme to suit their own specific requirements in terms of professional and personal development.
 The Research Methods in Health module and postgraduate dissertation, together with core/optional modules such as Evidence-based Practice and Assessment and Measurement, develop the student’s research capabilities and critical evaluation skills.

-The School of Health & Rehabilitation is based on Keele campus and has a well-established undergraduate physiotherapy programme.
-It has strong connections both with local clinical units and with other Schools within the University such as the Schools of Nursing & Midwifery, Medicine, and Pharmacy.
+The School of Allied Health Professions is based on Keele campus and has a well-established undergraduate physiotherapy programme.
+It has strong connections both with local clinical units and with other Schools within the University such as the Schools of Nursing and Midwifery, Medicine, and Pharmacy and Bioengineering.

-The part-time MSc programme can be completed in two years, but students may take up to five years if they wish (modular route).
-The structure of the course therefore allows flexible learning in accordance with individual student interests and needs.
+The part-time MSc programme can be completed in up to three years on a part time route, but students may take up to five years if they wish (modular route).
+The structure of the course therefore allows flexible learning in accordance with individual student interests and needs